 It would be understandable if E.W.
 Perry was nervous as a silence fell over the hushed crowd.
 He had stood before large congregations of all sizes for most of his life.
 But never before had someone like him stood before a group like this.

 The seasoned preacher did what he always did.
 He opened his Bible and began to expound God’s word.
 Over the next hour, those attending the mostly-white Southern Baptist Convention meeting in Oklahoma City in 1949 sat spellbound as his heart poured out the Gospel.
-Never before had a Black man preached before the convention founded so that slaveholders could be appointed as missionaries.
+The son of former slaves preached before the convention founded so that slaveholders could be appointed as missionaries.
 By this time, Perry already had been pastor at the legendary Tabernacle Baptist Church in OKC for 34 years.
 His message burned through him as he preached.

 One viewer recounted it this way.